 Social Media Updates: The October 2024 Edition

-TikTok, YouTube, and Instagram are all launching a host of new features
+TikTok, YouTube, and Instagram have launched new features

 Social Media Updates: The October 2024 Edition